freee/a11y-guidelines/en/source/explanations/screen-reader-check-nvda.rst

 ------------------------

 You can temporarily change the speech settings without opening the settings screen.
-Use :kbd:`NVDA + Ctrl` in combination with the arrow keys.
+Use :kbd:`NVDA+Ctrl` in combination with the arrow keys.

-Pressing :kbd:`NVDA + Ctrl + ←` or :kbd:`NVDA + Ctrl + →` will read out the name of the setting being adjusted and its current value, like "Pitch 50."
+Pressing :kbd:`NVDA+Ctrl+←` or :kbd:`NVDA+Ctrl+→` will read out the name of the setting being adjusted and its current value, like "Pitch 50."
 Continue using one of these key combinations until the desired setting is announced.
-Once the setting you want to adjust is read out loud, use :kbd:`NVDA + Ctrl + ↑` or :kbd:`NVDA + Ctrl + ↓` to adjust the value for the setting.
+Once the setting you want to adjust is read out loud, use :kbd:`NVDA+Ctrl+↑` or :kbd:`NVDA+Ctrl+↓` to adjust the value for the setting.

 Other Commands
 --------------